littlehorse-enterprises/lh-user-tasks-bridge/README.md

 # User Tasks Bridge Backend

-Backend component that serves as a proxy between any OIDC compliant identity provider and LittleHorse Server `UserTasks`.
+Backend component that serves as a proxy between any OIDC compliant identity provider and LittleHorse Kernel `UserTasks`.

 ## Getting Started